James Buckley on why 'The Inbetweeners' can never return

 James Buckley has explained why he believes The Inbetweeners can never return for a new season.

-The actor, who played Jay Cartwright in the Channel 4 sitcom as well as its two film adaptations, told the Daily Mail recently that the original cast would not be able to realistically portray immature teenagers now they are adults.
+The actor, who played Jay Cartwright in the Channel 4 sitcom and its two film adaptations, told the Daily Mail that the characters wouldn’t be able to realistically behave the same way as they did in the original show.

-“It was all justified because they were never the heroes,” Buckley said (via Lad Bible).
+“It was all justified because they were never the heroes,” Buckley said, referring to the antics of the sixth-former friendship group (via Lad Bible).
 “They were idiots and they got what they deserved.”

 He continued: “That’s why it can’t come back – you can’t have men in their late thirties acting like they’re in sixth form and getting away with that stuff.